 - Be a positive role model for others as a good citizen and responsible student

 - Be respectful of self, others and the environment

 - Be safe, obey the laws of the community

-Students who exhibit positive academic efforts and positive school behaviors are recognized regularly by school staff with the goal of helping each child move from external rewards to an internal peace, happiness and self-confidence.
+Students who exhibit positive academic efforts and positive school behaviors are recognized regularly by school staff with the goal of helping each child move from external rewards to internal peace, happiness, and self-confidence.

 - Dater Gator Tracks - read every Wednesday and Friday